 - Risk methodologies and tools including but not limited to hazard analysis and risk assessment (HARA), hazard and operability analysis (HazOp), failure modes and effects analysis (FMEA), fault tree analysis (FTA), system-theoretic accident model and processes (STAMP), Markov, reliability block diagram (RBD), reliability, availability, maintainability and safety (RAMS), and static code analysis

 - ISO 26262 compliance and certification, including development of concepts and architectures on the system/hardware level and on the software level to satisfy requirements for automotive safety integrity level (ASIL) decomposition, redundancy, independence, noninterference and diagnostic coverage

 - Hardware quantification that includes reliability prediction and modeling, determination of diagnostic coverage, failure modes effects and diagnostic analysis (FMEDA) templates and calculation of metrics such as probability metric for random hardware failure (PMHF), single-point fault metric (SPFM) and latent fault metric (LFM)

 - Increased environmental immunity design and testing including audits and training

 - Functional safety assessments including advisory services such as preliminary reviews, mock audits and risk assessments

 - Cybersecurity services including advisory services, threat assessments, testing and evaluations.

 Functional Safety Assessments

-In addition to our advisory services, we offer assessment services including:
+In addition to training and independent reviews, we offer assessment services including:

 - Items, systems, Safety Elements out of Context (SEooC) for compliance to ISO 26262